udehadaeze/Diaprocompleted/README.md

+# Diapro - Diabetes Management Application

+A comprehensive diabetes management application with a modern frontend and FastAPI backend, featuring glucose tracking, medication management, caregiver access, and more.

 ## How to Run This Project in GitHub Codespaces

 To test the Diapro application inside **GitHub Codespaces**, follow these steps: